KMRH47/fast-youtrack/README.md

 These symbols `^+t` mean `CTRL+SHIFT+T`.
 Refer to the [AutoHotkey documentation](https://www.autohotkey.com/docs/) to customize it further.

-### Steps:
+### Guide

+1. 🔎 After launching, you will be prompted for a **passphrase**

+⚠️ **The passphrase is stored in plain text**

-1. After launching, you will be prompted for a **passphrase**.
-This passphrase acts as a PIN code to encrypt your YouTrack permanent token.
+*This passphrase acts as a PIN code to encrypt your YouTrack permanent token.
 This feature is designed to make retrieving the token more cumbersome in environments like offices.
-Currently, this is not optional.
+Currently, this is not optional.*

-2. Input your **YouTrack domain** and **token** when prompted.
+2. 🌐 Input your **YouTrack domain**

-3. If successful, a new UI for adding spent time will pop up.
-Some details, like issue types and user info, are fetched automatically.
+3. 🔑 Input your **YouTrack token**
+4. ✨ Enjoy!

 ## About